sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-sample-odata-service/fiori-ios-hcpms-sample-odata-service.md

 ---
 title: Use the Sample OData Service for Mobile Apps
-description: Use the sample OData service included with the SAP Cloud Platform mobile service for development and operations account.
+description: Use the sample OData service included with the SAP Mobile Services for development and operations account.
 auto_validation: true
 primary_tag: products>sap-cloud-platform-sdk-for-ios
-tags: [  tutorial>beginner, topic>mobile, operating-system>ios, products>sap-cloud-platform, products>sap-cloud-platform-sdk-for-ios ]
+tags: [  tutorial>beginner, topic>mobile, operating-system>ios, products>sap-business-technology-platform, products>sap-cloud-platform-sdk-for-ios ]
 time: 10
 ---
 ## Prerequisites
  - **Development environment:** Apple iMac, MacBook or MacBook Pro running Xcode 9 or higher
- - **SAP Cloud Platform SDK for iOS:** Version 2.0
+ - **SAP BTP SDK for iOS:** Version 2.0

 ## Details
 ### You will learn
-  - How to access the sample OData service that comes with the SAP Cloud Platform mobile service for development and operations
+  - How to access the sample OData service that comes with the SAP Mobile Services for development and operations
   - How to generate sample data for use in your application